Chia-Network/chia-operator/README.md

 ### Install Chia Services

 The operator should be running in your cluster now and ready to go!
-Get to installing some Chia resources.
+Take a look at the [documentation](docs/start-a-farm.md) and get to installing some Chia resources.
 If you're a farmer, see the [Start a Farm](docs/start-a-farm.md) guide, or view these individually:

 * [ChiaCA](docs/chiaca.md) (required so your chia services can all talk to each other!)
 * [Node](docs/chianode.md)